JonathanGehret/extract_images_outlook/README.md

 This project is open source.
 Feel free to modify and distribute as needed.

+## Future Improvements

+The renaming script will be enhanced to handle edge cases such as:
+- Different numbering systems for different camera traps
+- More flexible animal detection and naming
+- Support for multiple file formats and data sources

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.